ddprrt/ddprrt.github.io/typescript-react/hooks.md

 `useState` is probably one you are going to use a lot.
 Instead of using `this.state` from class components, you can access the current state of a component instance, and initialise it, with one single function call.
-Our desire for strong typing is that values we intially set, get per component update, and set through events, always have the same type.
+Our desire for strong typing is that values we initially set, get per component update, and set through events, always have the same type.
 With the provided typings, this works without any additional TypeScript:

 ```javascript